-The NSCC AAPB is composed of seven college members:
+The NSCC AAPB is composed of at least five college members:

-The board consists of several faculty members and a professional staff member, a Accessibility Services staff member, and the 504 Coordinator.
-The term of service is two years, except for the 504 Coordinator who is a permanent member of the board.
+The board consists of several faculty members and a professional staff member, the Director of Accessibility Services, and the 504 Coordinator.
+The term of service is two years, except for the 504 Coordinator and the Director of Accessibility Services who is a permanent member of the board.

-The Faculty Members who are knowledgeable in the area of learning and disabilities are appointed by the Vice President of Academic Affairs.
-The board will elect a chairperson from among its members.
-Any faculty board member who requests a review of an accommodation will not participate in the Board's review of that accommodation but will be replaced by another faculty appointed by the Vice President of Academic Affairs.
+The Faculty Members who are knowledgeable in the field of students with disabilities and are appointed by the Provost or an appointed designee.
+Any faculty board member who requests a review of an accommodation will not participate in the Board's review of that accommodation but will be replaced by another faculty appointed by the Provost or an appointed designee.